mheap/nexmo-developer/_documentation/en/concepts/guides/glossary.md

 # Glossary

+## 10DLC

+10 digit long code (10DLC) is the new standard in Application to Person (A2P) text messaging.
+This standard allows businesses to have a higher volume throughput and improves security standards for messaging.

 ## 2FA

 Two-factor authentication: unambiguous identification of users by means of the combination of two different components.
 For example, to withdraw cash from an ATM, you need both a card and a PIN code.
 These components may be something that the user knows, something that the user possesses or something that is inseparable from the user.